|

 have respective inner junctions/symlinks, and which are restored properly.
 Once

-but it is neccessary to properly unroll.
+but it is necessary to properly unroll.

 And complexity increases if symbolic link files are within unrolled outer